markschl/seqtool/README.md

-Since the tool is quite new, it is possible that there are bugs, even if [tests for every command](https://github.com/markschl/seqtool/tree/master/src/test) have been written (although not for every parameter combination).
+Since the tool is quite new, it is possible that there are bugs, even if [tests for every command](https://github.com/markschl/seqtool/tree/master/src/test) and for most parameter combinations have been written.